 Concerns on the possible impacts to small business were considered during the drafting of the proposed amendment.
-The Department will propose a regulation which requires the use of Department provided, time keeping software.
+The Department proposes a regulation which requires the use of Department provided, time keeping software which is provided at no cost to the county or attorney.
 The use of software for time keeping and automatic submission of reports would save the time of an attorney.